Eight Masters of the Tang and Song: The Grand Tang from Han Yu’s Perspective

 During his time in Chaozhou, Han Yu also had an influence on the local cuisine.
 When eating seafood, he would add Sichuan pepper and orange, as can be seen in his work.
 “Han Gong Banquet” is still the preferred choice for Chaozhou people when hosting guests today.

 During his eight-month tenure in Chaozhou, Han Yu worked for the benefit of the people in four ways: eliminating the crocodile threat, freeing slaves, caring for agriculture, and promoting education.
 As a result, the people of Chaozhou revered him as their “Mentor of Chaozhou”.
-After leaving Chaozhou, Han Yu was appointed as the governor of Yuanzhou, where he worked to combat drought, promote education, and free slaves, earning the admiration of the people of Yuanzhou.
+After leaving Chaozhou, Han Yu was appointed as the governor of Yuanzhou, where he worked to drought, promote education, and free slaves, earning the admiration of the people of Yuanzhou.

 After the “Anshi Rebellion”, some local military commanders took advantage of their own forces, causing chaos.
 The situation in Huai Xi was particularly complex, with several failed military campaigns by the court.
 In 814 AD, the Huai Xi military commander Wu Yuanji rebelled once again.